Aarav90-cpu/ARKeasyTools/README.md

 ---

 ### Installation

+``P.S.
+If you really need a low based project use Alpha before stable as they are the best for rigit and hardcoding developers who love to get stuck in tiny problems.
+If you are a begeinner wait for stable to role out``

 Create a new project and move the two folders under the com directory which were downloaded form this repository under the com directory of your project.
 Also exchange the res folder in your project with the res folder provided: